 Most of my vegetarian clients avoid meat or animals products foremost because they want to be healthy and lose weight.
 Many avoid meat due to ethical reasons.
-There is a common thread among my female vegetarian/vegan clients:
+I began to notice some similar symptoms in my female vegetarian/vegan clients:

 - weight gain